the-vampiire/AutoMediaTweeta/README.md

 #### Setup
 - clone this repo using:
 	- `git clone https://github.com/the-vampiire/auto-media-tweeting.git auto_tweet`
-- in the newly created `auto_tweet` directory create the `dump` directory and `used` directory using:
+- in the newly created `auto_tweet` directory create the `unused` directory and `used` directory using:
-	- `mkdir dump used`
+	- `mkdir unused used`
 ### Customize
-- in the `dump` directory add all of the image / gif / video files you would like to upload
+- in the `unused` directory add all of the image / gif / video files you would like to upload
 - leave the `used` directory empty
 - in the `config.py` file add your Twitter credentials
 	- you can find these on your app page at https://apps.twitter.com (if you dont have an app create one for free to obtain the credentials)